mobify/workshop--adaptivejs-site/README.md

         }
     }
     ```

-    Save the `_header.scss` header SCSS file and close it.
+    Save the `_style.scss` header SCSS file and close it.

     We have the header layout set up.
 Let's add to menu and the cart buttons to fill in this layout.

-5. In your editor app, in the `/assets/styles/components` folder, create a new `_button.scss` SCSS file.
+5. In your editor app, in the `app/components` folder, create a new `button` directory, then `_style.scss` SCSS file within i.

 6. Add the following content to the file: